Active sorting of particles as an illustration of the Gibbs mixing paradox: Purely Kinetic Sorting Without Energetic Preference

-A possible implementation of this is shown in figure~\ref{fig:KineticNetActive}.
-It extends the figure~\ref{fig:KineticNet} network with additional kinetic branches in each channel (there is now a ``$+$'' branch and a ``$-$'' branch), and also provides a route for transitioning between them.
-The rates in the ``$-$'' branches are reduced with respect to the ``$+$'' rates by an active process which consumes free energy $\Delta F$ per transition.
-Furthermore, any particle in the ``$+$'' branch is more likely to be jump to the ``$-$'' branch than the other way around, meaning that the whole sorting process is slowed.
-Crucially, the overall rate of jumping between branches in a given channel is different for different particles -- this is the \textit{discrimination} part.
-For a particle in the \textit{correct} channel, the jumping rate is small compared to the rate of transition between boxes, so particles in their correct channel will be relatively unperturbed by the extra active process.
-For a particle in the \textit{incorrect} channel, however, there will be a substantial flow from the fast ``$+$'' branch to the slow ``$-$'' branch, which reduces the effective $\eta$.
-In figure~\ref{fig:ActiveKineticSortingEntropy}, we show that this modification does indeed improve sorting above the $\Delta F=0$ baseline.
+A possible implementation of this is shown in Fig.~\ref{fig:KineticNetActive}.
+It extends the Fig.~\ref{fig:KineticNet} network with additional kinetic branches in each channel (there is now a ``$+$'' branch and a ``$-$'' branch), and also provides a route for transitioning between them.
+The rates in the ``$-$'' branches are reduced with respect to the ``$+$'' rates by an active process which consumes or produces free energy $\Delta F$ per transition. \footnote{It is worth emphasising here that there is no dissipation arising from the ``$-$'' branch alone.
+Dissipation instead arises because of the transition path between the two branches, which creates a loop with thermodynamic drive $2e^{\Delta F}$ -- the loop violates detailed balance and so the network must be driven.} Furthermore, any particle in the ``$+$'' branch is more likely to be jump to the slower ``$-$'' branch than the other way around, meaning that the sorting process is slowed overall.
+Crucially, the rate of jumping between the branches of a given channel is different for different particle types -- this is the {discrimination} part.
+For a particle in the \textit{correct} channel (eg an unprimed particle in the upper channel), the rate of jumping between branches is small compared to the rate of transition between boxes, so particles in the correct channel will be relatively unperturbed by the extra active process.
+For a particle in the \textit{incorrect} channel, however, there will be a substantial flow from the fast ``$+$'' branch to the slow ``$-$'' branch. {Thus, particles are actively slowed when they are in the incorrect channel, which reduces the effective $\eta$ towards zero, and hence results in better sorting.}

+For clarity, consider the limiting case where the ``incorrect'' particles are made so slow that they cannot make a transition between boxes on any reasonable time scale.
+Then the discrimination is nearly perfect, and particles may only travel towards their intended boxes.